Deciding on the best property investment strategies for you can be daunting, especially if you’re a first-time property investor.

 This process is known as “flipping”.

-The benefit of this property investment strategy is that you can make a profit relatively quickly because most investors try to complete the entire process within 12 months.
+The benefit of this property investment strategy is that you can profit relatively quickly because most investors try to complete the process within 12 months.

 However, it is one of the property investment strategies that demands the most skill.